JnyJny/StatusThing/README.md

 Shapes include: circle, line, triangle, square, rounded square, diamond, pentagon, hexagon, septagon, octagon, nonagon, decagon, endecagon, *gasp* trigram, quadragram, pentagram, hexagram, septagram, octagram, nonagram, decagram, and endecagram.

-Future Feature: Animations like bounce, shimmy, throb, wink, shine.
-Oh and rotate.
+The cool thing about the *-gram figures is they are star shaped, and they look totally bad-ass when spinning!

 ### Symbols

 Client supplied symbol displayed in center of status icon.
 Want to send a Unicode character?
 No problem!
 Want it drawn in Purple?
 No problem!
+What about throbbing, spinning and other stuf?
+Got you covered!
 Want to display a message?
 See the next section.

 ### Messages